bollafa/GFXApiDll/README.md

 Support  OpenGL , DirectX 10 and earlier versions of DirectX9 , Vulkan and Mantle.

 Custom loader/injector with more customizable options :)

+# KNOWN ISSUES

+Darksouls 1 for some reason is a special snowflake, so for DarkSouls 1 and **other games that use DirectX9** use the BananaSplitterAlternative.dll (doesnt matter wheter it is x64 , or x86 , just make sure the target process is the same architecture)

+# Checked Games

+**Games that I have checked under _windows 7_ that work **
+- Darksouls III
+- Darksouls II : Scholar of the first sin
+- Darksouls I  : ( with the alternative Dll)
+- Supremme Commander I : ( Supremme commander speedrun?? :D it works tho :D )

+I really dont have any other game that I can check, so , if it doesnt work in your game PLEASE LET ME KNOW.